 However, during the war period, Nihonga artists turned to portraying patriotic images such as those of Taikan’s Mt.
 Fuji paintings, and romanticised images of Japan’s war expansion in Asia and the pacific.
 These artists did so in order to avoid persecution in the face of intense censorship on the arts, supplies and exhibitions.
 But when the war was over, these ultra-nationalistic connections slowly disappeared and while comparably less experimental than that of the Taishô years, it is said that Nihonga reached its maturity in the post-war period.
 Contemporary Nihonga works today are almost indistinguishable from Western-style painting in terms of style or subject matter.
 While artists today delve into mixed media and some no longer paint on scrolls or screen dividers, the single most differentiating factor remains the treatment and adherence to the time-honored medium that defines Nihonga.

-(977 words)

 References and Further Reading